OpenNebula/docs/source/administration/references/oned_conf.rst

 -  ``MONITORING_THREADS`` : Max. number of threads used to process monitor messages
 -  ``HOST_PER_INTERVAL``: Number of hosts monitored in each interval.
 -  ``HOST_MONITORING_EXPIRATION_TIME``: Time, in seconds, to expire monitoring information.
 Use 0 to disable HOST monitoring recording.
+-  ``VM_INDIVIDUAL_MONITORING``: VM moniroting information is obtained along with the host information.
+For some custom monitor drivers you may need activate the individual VM monitoring process.
 -  ``VM_PER_INTERVAL``: Number of VMs monitored in each interval.
 -  ``VM_MONITORING_EXPIRATION_TIME``: Time, in seconds, to expire monitoring information.
 Use 0 to disable VM monitoring recording.
 -  ``SCRIPTS_REMOTE_DIR``: Remote path to store the monitoring and VM management script.